catgoose/nvim-colorizer.lua/README.md

   user_default_options = { mode = "background" },
 })

--- Use the `default_options` as the second parameter, which uses -- `foreground` for every mode.
-This is the inverse of the previous -- setup configuration. require("colorizer").setup({
+-- Use default for all filetypes with overrides for css and html require("colorizer").setup({
   filetypes = {
     "*", -- Highlight all files, but customize some others.